pisa-engine/pisa/docs/source/index.rst

 * Implementation of document reordering
 * Free and open-source with permissive license

-.. note:: PISA is still in its **unstable release**, and many no stability or backwards-compatibility is guaranteed with each new version.
+.. note:: PISA is still in its **unstable release**, and no stability or backwards-compatibility is guaranteed with each new version.
 New features are constantly added, and contributions are welcome!

 .. toctree::